Steve Albini: Sound

 According to The Guardian, Albini was "especially good at capturing the raw sound of a band, as though they were playing right in front of you"; bands would hire him in an attempt to sound "realer".
 Pitchfork wrote that Albini "captured the quiet and the loud all at once".
 Stereogum described his recording sound as "open, dry, claustrophobic, brutally honest".
 Steve Von Till of Neurosis, who recorded several albums with Albini, said in 2013: "He is the best damn engineer in the world, I believe.
 He's very traditional, there's no tricks, there's no fix it later.
 There's only an extremely high-fidelity approach towards capturing a natural performance in a room."

-Albini himself disputed the idea that his records had a specific sound and denied his reputation for working with "hard-hitting grunge bands", pointing out that he had recorded hundreds of acoustic albums and that he did not impose his own taste on his clients.
+Albini disputed the idea that his records had a specific sound and dismissed his reputation for working with "hard-hitting grunge bands", pointing out that he had recorded hundreds of acoustic albums and that he did not impose his own taste on his clients.
 He said most artists wanted him to create an "organic" sound.
 Albini said his opinion on the quality of a song or an arrangement was irrelevant, and that it would be inappropriate to tell a musician they were wrong about their music: "It's like saying, 'Here, let me show you how to fuck your wife.
 You're doing it all wrong.'"
 He felt his musical preferences were obscure and that imposing them would "make a lot of freakish records that wouldn't flatter the band in any way, and no one would like them".